sgoeschl/gatling-blueprint-project/README.md

 Words of caution

 * Please note that this project depends on [sgoeschl/gatling-blueprint-extensions](https://github.com/sgoeschl/gatling-blueprint-extensions) so you need to install the libraries first
-* The code is currently refactored frequently :-)
+* The code is currently re-factored frequently :-)

 ## 2. Motivation